TWiStErRob/PhilHackerBlogSource/content/post/my-first-1000-minutes-meditating.md

 [^9]: I actually think this matters a lot less for people who aren't aspiring leaders.
 Interestingly, a lot of the examples that I've seen about how grindy things can be at startups seems to focus around individual contributors.
 We definitely see this in Paul Graham's example.
 Its about a programmer who's just trying to grind out some code.
 Doesn't really matter if he gets pissed at his computer in the process.
 [The hbr article I stumbled across a few weeks ago about how executives tend to get more sleep than individual contributors](https://hbr.org/2018/02/senior-executives-get-more-sleep-than-everyone-else) also points in this direction.

+[^10]: "Do something that's not work" as advice for relaxation presumes a certain view about the relationship between work and life.
+This is the same view that's presumed by the phrase "work-life balance," and it turns out that this view has been called into question by I/O Psychologists.
+More specifically, in _Psychologically Healthy Workplaces_ Larissa K. Barber, Matthew J. Grawitch, and Patrick W. say, "Eikhof, Warhusrt, and Haunschild (2007) noted a number of assumptions in the work-life balance literature, such as the notion that the work domain is the source of the problem...and that the work domain should be separated from the nonwork domain (work-life integration is stressful).
+All of these assumptions overlook contradictory evidence showing that many individuals derive enjoyment and personal meaning from their work (Wrzeniewski, LoBuglio, Dutton, and Berg, 2013; Wrzesniewski, McCauley, Rozin and Schwarts, 1997)..."

-[^10]: I believe this is mentioned in "The Stressed Brain" video, but its also mentioned in [this TED talk](https://www.ted.com/talks/andy_puddicombe_all_it_takes_is_10_mindful_minutes) and in [this HBR article](https://hbr.org/2017/01/spending-10-minutes-a-day-on-mindfulness-subtly-changes-the-way-you-react-to-everything).
+[^11]: I believe this is mentioned in "The Stressed Brain" video, but its also mentioned in [this TED talk](https://www.ted.com/talks/andy_puddicombe_all_it_takes_is_10_mindful_minutes) and in [this HBR article](https://hbr.org/2017/01/spending-10-minutes-a-day-on-mindfulness-subtly-changes-the-way-you-react-to-everything).

-[^11]: I'm not sure if its the meditation habit itself that's doing the work here.
+[^12]: I'm not sure if its the meditation habit itself that's doing the work here.
 Stress and anxiety compromise the executive functioning of the brain, so it might be that the stress reduction that results from meditation has improved my executive functioning, which in turn has made space for me to adopt other helpful habits.

-[^12]: Judson Brewer, _The Craving Mind_, xvi.
+[^13]: Judson Brewer, _The Craving Mind_, xvi.